Scotland's Best B&Bs

 You are welcome to explore the gardens and look out for wildlife such as buzzards, red squirrels or pine martens.
 The house benefits from renewable energy from a solar array, biomass boiler and EV charging facilities.

 There's plenty for visitors to do in the area: the great outdoors is on the doorstep with woodlands and waterfalls to explore; the historic Cateran Trail to hike; the Angus glens to ramble through and the magnificent Cairngorm mountains to conquer.
 Golfers are spoilt for choice with 5 local courses to play, and St Andrews and Gleneagles within easy reach.
 The country lanes around Craigellie are cycle-friendly with routes for all abilities and mountain bikers can enjoy nearby Alyth Bike Park.
 At the bottom of the drive is the Den of Alyth (a designated Special Site of Scientific Interest) offering 22 hectares of mature woodland with peaceful paths across the Alyth Burn, as well as a children's play area.
+You can also walk to nearby Alyth Hill for views across the Bamff Estate where sometimes you can spot the resident beavers.

 Popular local attractions include Glamis Castle, Scone Palace, Perth city centre, Discovery Point and the V&A in Dundee, as well as distilleries.
 There are also numerous less well-known delights from standing stones and hill forts to local museums and Scottish tea garden tours.